China Hotels Reservation

 04-Sep-2008 -

-Beijing, Sept.
+BEIJING, Sept.
 3 -- The heightened security witnessed in Beijing during the Olympics will remain for the duration of the Paralympics, the city's public security bureau said yesterday.

-"We will not lower any of the security standards put in place for the Olympics, but we do promise a people-oriented service," Cao DongXiang, who is in charge of venue security, said at a press conference in Beijing.
+"We will not lower any of the security standards put in place for the Olympics, but we do promise a people-oriented service," Cao Dongxiang, who is in charge of venue security, said at a press conference in Beijing.

 "Our guiding principle will be to respect the independence and privacy of all disabled people," he said.